Musandam Khasab Tour Includes

 |Nadafi||There are many villages located on the islands of Khasab.
 It is the first such village with only 50 inhabitants.|

-|Qanaha||Visit the small fishing village where stone houses blend with the cliff on which they are located, thus providing them with the first line of Défense in the olden days.|
+|Qanaha||Visit the small fishing village where stone houses blend with the cliff on which they are located, thus providing them with the first line of defense in the olden days.|

 |Maqlab||The smallest village with only 10 houses where the inhabitants earn their livelihood by cattle herding and fishing.|

-|Telegraph Island||Jazirat al Maqlab – Here the British laid the first telegraph cable.
+|Telegraph Island||Jazirat al Maqlab – Here, the British laid the first telegraph cable.
 Best for diving and watching butterflyfish here.|

-|Corals||Musandam Khasab fjords sea bed is lined with corals inhabited by groupers, butterflyfish, and many other colorful verities of fish.|
+|Corals||Musandam Khasab fjords sea bed is lined with corals inhabited by groupers, butterflyfish, and wide other colorful varieties of fish.|

-|Lunch||A buffet lunch shall be served aboard the dhow during the cruise.|
+|Lunch||A buffet lunch shall be served aboard the Dhow during the cruise.|